Skip to main content

 Craig Johnson, Real Estate Leader, Manchester

 Construction and real estate development projects are complex undertakings that involve multiple stakeholders.
-One crucial aspect of these ventures is the choice of suppliers, as the quality and reliability of materials and services directly impact the project's success.
+One crucial aspect of these ventures is the choice of suppliers.
+As the quality and reliability of materials and services directly impact the project's success.

 1. Quality and safety concerns

-When developers work with unapproved suppliers, they compromise the quality and safety of the materials used in their projects.
-Inferior materials can lead to construction defects, structural weaknesses, or safety hazards, which increase the likelihood of accidents, injuries, and property damage.
 Insurance providers take these risks into account when underwriting policies.
 Any incidents arising from substandard materials may result in reduced coverage or even claim denials.

 2. Compliance and regulation issues

-Construction and real estate development industries are subject to various regulations and building codes aimed at ensuring safety and compliance.
-Unapproved suppliers may not meet these requirements or fail to provide the necessary documentation, certificates, or warranties.
-By using materials from these suppliers, developers risk violating regulations.
-This can lead to legal penalties, fines, delays, and, in severe cases, project shutdowns.
-Insurance policies often don’t include coverage for non-compliant or unauthorised materials, leaving developers exposed to potential losses.
+The construction and real estate development industries are subject to various regulations and building codes.
+These regulations are aimed at ensuring safety and compliance.
+Unapproved suppliers may not meet these requirements.
+They may also fail to provide the necessary documentation, certificates, or warranties.

 3. Delayed or disrupted projects

-Insurance policies may have specific provisions to cover project delays, but the use of unapproved suppliers could invalidate this coverage.
-This includes additional labour costs, extended construction loan interest, and potential liquidated damages.
+Insurance policies may include specific provisions to cover project delays.
+However, the use of unapproved suppliers could invalidate this coverage.
+This includes:

 4. Increased liability exposure

-Getting inadequate materials or services from unapproved suppliers can lead to accidents, property damage, or personal injuries.
-The developer may face increased liability claims from third parties, including workers, tenants, or neighbouring properties.
+The developer may face increased liability claims from third parties.
+This includes claims from workers, tenants, or neighbouring properties.

 5. Reputational damage